piyushdivyankar1994/DDP-12D110009/cauldron/README.md

 ## EAM data files

-Names of all EAM data files is maintained in file *input_data.txt*.
+Names of all EAM data files is maintained in file *file_list.txt*.
 Names of these files are like fAl..
 F_Ni.. pAl.. .
 Absolutely essential information

 ## Parameters file